 If you want to spend some time chilling by the beach and don’t like the idea of carrying your bags up and down hills and stairs, staying overnight in Monterosso might be the best choice.

+Here you have them: the best things to do in Cinque Terre!
 We loved our holiday in Cinque Terre, and I really believe you’ll have an amazing time too!

 TRAVEL RESOURCES THAT I LOVE